 What are the implications if I or our team doesn’t follow the cross ice or modified half ice mandate and simply use full ice for all IP activities?

-- The Hockey Saskatchewan Board of Directors has granted the following options to the Officer in Charge of Discipline, Tim Hubic for any reported violations reported regarding teams or Associations not following the cross-ice or modified half ice mandate at the Initiation Program level.
+- The Hockey Saskatchewan Board of Directors has granted the following options should any rerported violations be substantiated regarding teams or Associations not following the cross-ice or modified half ice mandate at the Initiation Program level.
 An investigation may conclude with;

 - Letter of warning and probation to the MHA and Team